 The EMC Directive 2014/30/EU was published in the official journal of the European Union.
-Article 14 of the Directive advises that the manufacturer may choose to restrict the application of the EU-type examination (Annex III) procedure to some aspects of the essential requirements, providing that other aspects of the essential requirements the Internal Production Control (Annex II) procedure is applied.
+Article 14 of the Directive advises that the manufacturer may choose to restrict the application of the EU-type examination (Annex III) procedure to some aspects of the essential requirements, providing that for other aspects of the essential requirements the Internal Production Control (Annex II) procedure is applied.

 What will mitigate the risk of failure?

 If the manufacturer identifies a hazard that is not covered, the next step is to ask what action is necessary to mitigate the risk.
 This means either looking at other standards for an appropriate test that can be adapted or designing a completely new test suitable for the product.
 This additional testing can then be recorded in the technical documentation, also called a Technical File, which sits alongside and supports the EU Declaration of Conformity.

-It is important to remember that the Directive is non-technical so, in the case of EMC, the requirement is that equipment shall be so designed and manufactured, having regard to the state of the art, to ensure that:
+It is important to remember that the Directive is non-technical so, in the case of EMC, the essential requirement is that equipment shall be so designed and manufactured, having regard to the state of the art, to ensure that:

 a) the electromagnetic disturbance generated does not exceed the level above which radio and telecommunications equipment or other equipment cannot operate as intended.

-b) it has a level of immunity to the electromagnetic disturbance to be expected in its intended use which allows it to operate without unacceptable degradation of its intended use.
+b) it has a level of immunity to the electromagnetic disturbance to be expected in its intended use, allowing it to operate without unacceptable degradation of its intended use.

 Manufacturers need to fully review and understand the product’s intended operating environment, considering both the end-user performance requirements and the electromagnetic environment to determine the appropriate tests and limits.

-Consider potential use and misuse of the product
+Consider the potential use and misuse of the product